 Women are more likely than men to have Raynaud's disease.
 It seems to be more common in people who live in colder climates.

 Treatment of Raynaud's disease depends on its severity and whether you have other health conditions.
 For most people, Raynaud's disease isn't disabling, but it can affect your quality of life.

-Signs and symptoms of Raynaud's disease include:
+Symptoms of Raynaud's disease include:

-- Cold fingers or toes
+- Cold fingers or toes.

-- Numb, prickly feeling or stinging pain upon warming or stress relief
+- Numb, prickly feeling or stinging pain upon warming or stress relief.

 When to see a doctor

 See your health care provider right away if you have a history of severe Raynaud's and get a sore or infection in one of your affected fingers or toes.